plargohq/ubiquity-python-client/docs/AccountsApi.md

     platform = "bitcoin" # str | Coin platform handle
     network = "mainnet" # str | Which network to target.
 Available networks can be found with /{platform}
     address = "0x2E31B312290A01538514806Fbb857736ea4d5555" # str | Account address
+    assets = "ethereum/native/eth" # str | Comma-separated list of asset paths to filter.
+If the list is empty, or all elements are empty, this filter has no effect. (optional)

     # example passing only required values which don't have defaults set
     try:
         # Balances Of Address
         api_response = api_instance.get_balances_by_address(platform, network, address)
+        pprint(api_response)
+    except ubiquity.ubiquity_openapi_client.ApiException as e:
+        print("Exception when calling AccountsApi->get_balances_by_address: %s\n" % e)

+    # example passing only required values which don't have defaults set
+    # and optional values
+    try:
+        # Balances Of Address
+        api_response = api_instance.get_balances_by_address(platform, network, address, assets=assets)
         pprint(api_response)
     except ubiquity.ubiquity_openapi_client.ApiException as e:
         print("Exception when calling AccountsApi->get_balances_by_address: %s\n" % e)